softwaresaved/international-survey/collaboration.md

 This section is essential to tailor the answer to the population of interest only.
 However, the definition of RSE is difficult because it is a relatively new role and there is no consensus on it yet.

-For the previous study, we named the population **Research Software Engineer (RSE)** because it is the term adopted in UK.
+For the previous study, we named the population **Research Software Engineer (RSEs)** because it is the term adopted in UK.
 We know that this term is not possible in Canada.
 Therefore this needs to be adopted to the most common used term in the respective country/organisation.

 The questions we used to define RSE come from the [UKRSE website](http://www.rse.ac.uk/who.html).
 However, we removed items they were obviously biaised toward a negative definition of the role as well as the one created on the assumption that RSE are post-doc.
+Despite the terminology a work on the definition should be done to include more possible variety of RSE around organisations.
+There should also have a way to distinguishes RSE among themselves, which type of coding, work and assistance they provide.
+The first step toward such distinctions should be done by asking open questions on and analyse it later to see if tendencies are emerging.

 ## Contribution to papers

 We added four questions to know in which extend the RSE are recognised for their paper contribution.
-This section should have more items about other type of contribution.
-It would be interesting to know in which extend their code is cited in the papers or if they have written about the
+This section should have more items about other types of contribution.
+It would be interesting to know in which extend their code is cited in the papers and how it is done.

 ## Good practices